Select an article on this page.

 1803

-We are happy to state however, that in all parts of the Colony, so manifest a change has taken place in the latter, as to assure the grower of an abundant crop.
+We are happy to state however, that in all parts of the Colony, so manifest a change has taken place

 The Sydney Gazette and New South Wales Advertiser Sunday 29 May 1803